-Throughout the years, GLI has trained hundreds of patient advocates, continued to regularly convene dozens of leaders in the liver health field, called global attention to the prevalence of nonalcoholic steatohepatitis (NASH), and fought for policies that protect liver patients.
-While our mission remains the same, we have added our vision, for liver health awareness to be universal and for liver disease to take its proper place on the global public health agenda consistent with its prevalence and impact.
-The necessity of this vision has become more evident with each year.
+We connect people to the tools they need to take care of their livers, and we advocate for health systems and governments to step up and facilitate this for their people.
+Over the years, GLI has trained hundreds of patient advocates, convened leaders in liver health, and successfully urged equitable, sensible policies.
+These efforts help us realize our vision for liver health awareness to be universal and for liver disease to take its proper place on the global public health agenda consistent with its prevalence and impact.

 The Liver Health is Public Health initiative is GLI's response to the world's failure to meaningfully prioritize liver health.
-Along with several of the most dedicated and respected organizations in both hepatology and intersecting specialties, we are rousing a global conversation about liver health, beyond the circles that traditionally focus on liver disease, to draw the liver to the top of the health agenda for governments, NGOs, and the general public.
-Everyone who can make a difference in liver health must be spurred to change, from those who decide how to allocate research funds to the people who shop for food for their household each week.
+Along with several of the most dedicated and respected organizations in hepatology and intersecting specialties, we are stimulating global conversations about liver health, beyond the circles that traditionally focus on liver disease, to draw the liver onto the health agenda for governments, NGOs, and the general public.
+Everyone who can make a difference in liver health must be spurred to action, from those who decide how to allocate research funds and run healthcare systems to the people who shop for food for their household each week.